caitlinmag/SOA_CA2_Web_Service/README.md

 Using MongoDB Atlas as my Database

 LOGIN FEATURE
-- All drinks can be viewed without a token
+- Without Token: can view all data for drinks, sales and suppliers
-- Login is required to get drink by id, add, update, or delete a drink.
+- Token Required: for create, update, getbyid and delete data in drinks, sales and suppliers